cadendengel/FiberSync/README.md

 1. Improve Performance
 2. Improve UI/UX for the Chat Interface
 3. Implement small Direct Messaging sessions
-4. Implement User "Roles" to include Administrative Actions
+4. Implement Developer Mode for Administrative Actions
-5. Improve the real-time functionalities
+5. Implement User Profiles
-6. Introduce Fiber, an active AI "user"
+6. Improve the real-time functionalities [Optimistically] Introduce Fiber, an active AI "user"

 ## Acknowledgements
 - This project is inspired by Discord and Slack.
 Discord is too "gamer" centric and unprofessional to appeal